 Volunteers at Millfield School bring with them a range of skills and experience that can enhance the learning opportunities of children at our school.
-The school will undertake a risk assessment to assist in determining what checks, if any, are required for each volunteer.
-Where a volunteer falls into the definition of regulated activity the school will request an enhanced DBS disclosure including children's barred list check.
+Where a Volunteer falls into the definition of regulated activity, the school will request an enhanced DBS disclosure, and Children's Barred List check.
 Under no circumstances will the school permit an unchecked volunteer to have unsupervised contact with pupils.
 The School may seek to obtain further suitability information about a volunteer as it considers appropriate in the circumstances, please refer to the School Volunteer Policy.